soumik1987/asset_data/README.md

 3. move urls to env file
 4. Handle more errors and wrap it up with error messages
 5. "date_data" has to be changed to "timestamp"
+6. Extensive logging has to be added.
+Need to create a custom logger
+7. caching to be implemneted to enhance performance